-Hello everyone and welcome back to my blog todays post is about our last stop of our tour of the North Island.
-While in Wellington we visited Weta Cave which is the amazing company behind some of Hollywood’s biggest films including Lord of the Rings and took a trip to Te Papa Museum where we were blown away with the Gallipoli exhibition.
+Hello everyone and welcome back to my blog.
+Todays post is about our last stop of our tour of the North Island.
+While in Wellington we visited Weta Cave which is the amazing company behind some of Hollywood’s biggest films including Lord of the Rings.
+We also took a trip to Te Papa Museum where we were blown away with the Gallipoli exhibition.

 Day 1 – Weta Cave

-Weta also offer workshops and tours, we did the Weta Cave workshop tour which was 28 dollars for a 45 minute tour of the workshop, which is a guided more in depth look at behind the scenes of what they do.
-They also offer a miniature effects tour which is a look at the Thunderbirds are go set or a combination of both, they even do workshops where you can get hands on with the team and learn some new skills.
+Weta also offer workshops and tours.
+We did the Weta Cave workshop tour which was 28 dollars for a 45 minute tour of the workshop.
+The tour is a guided more in depth look at behind the scenes of what they do.
+They also offer a miniature effects tour which is the Thunderbirds are go set.
+They even do workshops where you can get hands on with the team and learn some new skills.

 Day 2 – Te Papa Museum of New Zealand

 On the second day in Wellington we visited Te Papa which is the Museum of New Zealand.
-The Te Papa museum was amazing and I would thoroughly recommend visiting, I would say if you were to pick one museum to go to while visiting New Zealand I would pick Te Papa over Auckland’s War Memorial Museum as a) I think it is better and bigger and b) it is free whereas Auckland War Memorial Museum isn’t.
+The Te Papa museum was amazing and I would thoroughly recommend visiting.
+I would say if you were to pick one museum to go to while visiting New Zealand I would pick Te Papa over Auckland’s War Memorial Museum.
+This is because A.) I think it is better and bigger and B.) It is free whereas Auckland War Memorial Museum isn’t.

 The exhibition that blew us away the most was Gallipoli, the scale of our war.
 As you can see (pictured left) that it features amazing giant wax work figures of soldiers with harrowing stories to tell.
 The whole exhibition was rather emotional and took us a good hour to go around.
 The breath taking wax works were made by the amazing team at Weta.